Founding Story

 A global team with members gathered from all over the world.

-The nationalities of the staff working at SPLYZA are truly worldwide, spanning nine countries including Japan, the United States, the United Kingdom, Honduras, Vietnam, China, India, and the Philippines.
+The nationalities of the staff working at SPLYZA are truly worldwide, spanning seven countries including Japan, the United States, the United Kingdom, Honduras, China, Bangladesh, and the Philippines.
 Many of the foreign staff members are engineers, making it possible to develop software in multiple languages.

 Starting a business in a local area has its benefits, but there are some disadvantages when it comes to recruiting talent.
 However, since one of the founding members of SPLYZA was American, we actively recruited foreign staff without being overly concerned about hiring Japanese people.